AvAl4nch/Human-Benchmark-Bots/README.md

 python typing_speed_bot.py [delay] [x1 y1 x2 y2] [path to tesseract.exe]
 ```
 then open the your web brouser on the chalenge
+after th delay period the programe will start

 ## to find `[x1 y1 x2 y2]`